-Lying some twenty miles outside of Edinburgh, the unassuming village of Athelstaneford is home to one of Scotland’s most legendary historical events; one that would see Scotland gain a new Patron Saint and a national emblem.
+Lying some 20 miles outside of Edinburgh, the unassuming village of Athelstaneford is home to one of Scotland’s most legendary historical events; one that would see Scotland gain a new patron saint and a national emblem.

-As with any tale, the origin of how Scotland’s national emblem came to be is shrouded in myth and legend.
+As with many origin stories, how Scotland came to adopt its national symbol, the Saltire, is shrouded in myth and legend.

-In the year of 832AD Scotland was under threat from the Anglo-Saxon kingdom of Northumbria.
-Marching to East Lothian – which at the time was part of the Kingdom of Northumbria – Oengus II, King of the Picts sought to meet his opposite number, Aethelstan, in battle.
+In the year of 832, Scotland was under threat from the Anglo-Saxon kingdom of Northumbria.
+Marching to Saxon-held East Lothian, Oengus II, King of the Picts sought to meet his opposite number, Aethelstan, in battle.

 A Divine Signal

-On the eve of battle, Oengus, may well have been forgiven for seeking solitude and prayer over preparation, for his kingdom and people were at stake.
-Under the clear night sky the king found a glimmer of hope however, a signal from god that would embolden the Pictish-Scot alliance and lead them to victory over the southern invaders.
+On the eve of battle, the Pictish king sought solitude and prayer, for his kingdom and people were at stake.
+Beneath the clear night sky the king found a glimmer of hope, a signal from God that would embolden the Pictish-Scot alliance and lead them to victory over the Northumbrians.

-Taking to the field north of the present day village, the two armies met in a bloody clash.
-The battle ebbed and flowed like the very waters of the ford in which they hacked and bludgeoned.
-Emboldened by their divine signal however, the Picts & Scots won the day.
+Taking to the field north of the present-day village, the two armies met in a bloody clash.
+The battle ebbed and flowed as the two forces hacked and bludgeoned.
+Emboldened by their divine signal, however, the Picts and Scots won the day.